jiyuu-jin/fetch_decode_execute/README.md

 ```

-###
+### Pipeline Register
-<p>The instruction opcodes are stored as key-value pairs in a python dictionary.
-Each key is a referenceable base two integer and each key-value is a callable function that executes the given instruction.</p>
+<p>The curretn status of each instruction in the pipeline and what stage of the pipeline that it is in is stored at a given memory location of the pipeline register.</p>